Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 Ambiguous Clone Ending: It's unclear which Rimmer is the Rimmer we see in Back To Earth and series X (the one from Series I-VII who became Ace Rimmer or the one from Series VIII who may or may not have died during the series cliffhanger) as Series X presents evidence for both scenarios.note Series X!Rimmer talks about remembering being killed by the radiation leak, which only happened to the first Rimmer, but also mentions dealing with the chameleonic microbes, which happened with the second Rimmer.

 An Arm and a Leg: Played for laughs.
-As Lister is infected with the Epideme virus, it localizes itself in his right hand.
-Kryten amputates it, but the virus moves up Lister's arm, forcing him to amputate more and more of the limb.
-Eventually most of it is gone, and it didn't even eliminate all of the virus.
+As Lister is infected with the Epideme virus, they plan to drive it into his arm, then amputate it.
+Lister reluctantly agrees, so long as it's his left hand.
+Naturally Kryten has no choice but to amputate the right hand instead.
+For added insult, it didn't even eliminate all of the virus.

 And I Must Scream: In "Rimmerworld", Rimmer's clones turn on him for having small amounts of the un-Rimmerlike traits they believe are evil and throw him in a small prison.
 As he's a hologram, he doesn't die and, as everyone on the planet is an even less likeable and more treacherous copy of Rimmer, he knows they'll turn him in if he escapes.
 He ends up imprisoned among these reminders of what a mess of a human being he is for 557 years.